 In first grade we take advantage of the child’s imagination and natural ability to see pictures in everything as we introduce written language and mathematics.
 We lead our students to write, read, and discover arithmetic through nature stories, folk and fairy tales.
 Students experience the qualities of numbers, rather than seeing them only as abstract symbols.
 This immersion in the world of story creates meaning and context for our students, leading to greater enthusiasm, involvement and retention.

-Our students to learn through doing by letting writing guide the way to reading and by using practical objects and stories to introduce the four mathematical processes.
+Our students learn through doing by letting writing guide the way to reading and by using practical objects and stories to introduce the four mathematical processes.
 Activities are designed to build a reverence for the environment and respect for others.
 Our curriculum is enriched and supported by daily works in the arts: painting, drawing, singing, pentatonic flute, and movement.

 The class puts on their first class play, beginning a tradition that will continue almost every year until graduation in 12th grade.
 Every child also participates in weekly classes in French, German, movement, and handwork.